status-im/nim-workspace/README.md

 A Nimble-based environment for working on one or more Status Nim projects.

-## Pre-requisites
+## Prerequisites

-The scripts in this repo will automatically manage your Nim and Nimble versions.
+Please install the standard C/C++ toolchain for your operating system (e.g. `sudo apt install build-essentials`).

+The scripts in this repo will automatically take care of installing the right version of Nim and Nimble for you.
 To enable the automation, please install `direnv` from your distro's package manager or by following the instructions here:

 https://github.com/direnv/direnv

 ## Commands

-### `./add-project <project-name>`
+### `add-project <project-name>`

 Clones a Status project you intend to work on.
 An interactive script will ask you whether you also want to clone each of the transitive dependencies